 Behaviour change is one of the primary functions of government communications – helping change and save lives, helping the government run more effectively as well as save taxpayer’s money.

-This guide sets out for all government communicators and lays out how you can use a behavioural approach to ensure your communications is strategic:
+This guide sets out how to adopt a behavioural approach to ensure your communications is strategic:

 Strategic communications: a behavioural approach (PDF 951KB)